gotling/mopidy-auto/README.rst

   # Key required to access admin section
   admin_key = 123

-  # URI where the sections folders are located
+  # URI where the sections folders are located.
+Should be same as '[file] media_dirs'
   base_path = file:///media/Music/

   # Max number of tracks that can be added from one folder.
 Set to 0 or lower to disable limit